 Studying abroad is a life-changing experience.
-(And, no, I’m not talking about the record amounts of alcohol consumed by students on their semesters abroad.)
 You meet new people, try new foods, and experience a new culture.
 Best of all, you’re completely independent.

 Research Eco Programs